 In addition to Washington-specific taxes, both you and your employees will pay a variety of federal payroll taxes.
 Check out the breakdown below.

 Federal income tax

-Employers must withhold federal income tax (FIT) from their employees’ paychecks unless the employee is exempt.
+- You must withhold federal income tax from employees’ pay, unless they are exempt.

 Additional Medicare tax

 The Additional Medicare tax is paid by employees.
 Here’s what you should know: